Elden Ring Confessor Build: Gear, Weapons, & Spells

 Starting Class.

-Now, this goes without saying, but you don’t actually have to begin the game as the Confessor class to utilize the Elden Ring Confessor Build we’re going over in this article.
+Now, this goes without saying, but you don’t actually have to begin the game as the Confessor class to utilize the Build I am going over in this article.
 Players have access to 10 different presets when they start the game, but they serve more like ready-made loadouts than a restrictive class choice.

-For convenience’s sake, we’ll make a short list of where the starting equipment and incantations of the Confessor can be found in the game world:
+For convenience’s sake, I’ll make a short list of where the starting equipment and incantations of the Confessor can be found in the game world:

 With this, you should be able to easily acquire the starting gear for the Confessor and start your build without any hassle.